alvarlagerlof/taskmanager/README.md

-# Taskmaster
+# ✅ Taskmaster
-✅ A todo list experiment using Redux and Firebase
+A simple todo list experiment using Redux and Firebase

 ## Installation
 TBD